-EVALUATION RUBRICS for PROJECT Phase II: Interim Evaluation 2 No. Parameters Marks Poor Fair Very Good Outstanding 2-f Application of engineering knowledge [CO2] [Individual Assessment] 10 engineering tools.
-The student does not know how to apply engineering knowledge on the design engineering tools that could be used in achieving the Able to correctly identify the skills and modern engineering tools applicable to the project work.
-The student is able to show application of engineering languages in the design and Proper selection and effective use of possible techniques, skills and modern engineering tools applicable to the project work.
+EVALUATION RUBRICS for PROJECT Phase II: Interim Evaluation 2 No. Parameters Marks Poor Fair Very Good Outstanding PHASE-II INTERIM EVALUATION - 2 (25 MARKS) 2-f Application of engineering knowledge [CO2] [Individual Assessment] 10 The student does not know how to apply engineering • Able to correctly identify the skills and modern engineering tools applicable to the project work.
+Proper selection and effective use of possible techniques, skills and modern engineering tools applicable to the project work.
 Excellent knowledge in design procedure.
 The student is able to apply engineering knowledge to the problem and develop solutions.
-(0 3 Marks) (4 6 Marks) (7 - 9 Marks) (10 Marks) 2-g Involvement of individual members [CO3] [Individual Assessment] 5 • The student does not show any interest. • The student shows some extent of individual contribution. suggestions for the betterment of the project. • The individual contribution is Active involvement and provide productive suggestions in interactions with the supervisor.
+(0 3 Marks) (4 6 Marks) (7 - 9 Marks) (10 Marks) 2-g Involvement of individual members [CO3] [Individual Assessment] 5 • The student does not show any interest. • The student shows some suggestions for the betterment of the project.The individual contribution is obvious.
+Active involvement and provide productive suggestions in interactions with the supervisor.
 Student acting as the prime technical lead and has excellent contribution to the project.
-(0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) 2-h Results and inferences upon execution [CO3] [Group Assessment] 5 achieved yet. outcomes are achieved.
-Limited inferences are made on the observed issues.
-No additional work Many of the expected outcomes are achieved.
-Many observations and inferences are made and attempts are taken to identify the issues. outcomes are met. • Extensive studies are done studies are not made. • Some suggestions are made for further work. • Clear and effective suggestions made for further work.
+(0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) 2-h Results and inferences upon execution [CO3] [Group Assessment] 5 achieved yet. • No additional work outcomes are achieved.
+Most of the specified outcomes are met.
+Extensive studies are done and inferences drawn.
+Most of the issues are addressed and solutions suggested.

+studies are not made. • Some suggestions are made for further work. • Clear and effective suggestions made for further work.
 (0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) 2-i Documentation and presentation.
 [CO4] [Individual assessment] 5 Presentation lacks clarity.
 The individual student has no idea on the presentation.
-The presentation is of poor quality. desires to be enhanced structured and appropriate to structured and follows the conventions in the field.
-The individual's presentation is done (0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) Total - 25 marks
+The presentation is of poor quality. • Individual performance structured and appropriate to The individual's presentation is done (0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) Total - 25 marks

-EVALUATION RUBRICS for PROJECT Phase II: Final Evaluation No Parameters Marks Poor Fair Very Good Outstanding PHASE-II FINAL EVALUATION (40 MARKS) 2-j Engineering knowledge.
-[CO1] [Group Assessment] to choose and use modern engineering tools.
+EVALUATION RUBRICS for PROJECT Phase II: Final Evaluation No Parameters Marks Poor Fair Very Good Outstanding PHASE -II FINAL EVALUATION (4 0 MARKS) 2-j 2-j Engineering knowledge.
+10 [CO1] [Group Assessment] Have very little idea as how to choose and use modern engineering tools.
 The student does not know how to apply engineering knowledge on the design and the methodology adopted.
-Application of engineering knowledge in the project is knowledge and not able to show the design procedure and the project is knowledge and not able to show the design procedure and the project is knowledge and the project is knowledge and not able to show the design procedure and the project is knowledge and the project is knowledge.
-Able to correctly identify the skills and modern engineering tools applicable to the project work.
-The student is able to show application of engineering knowledge in the design and methodologies to a good extent possible. use of possible techniques, skills and modern engineering tools applicable to the project work. • Excellent knowledge in design procedure. • The student is able to apply (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 2-k Relevance of the project with respect to societal and/or industrial needs.
+Application of engineering knowledge in the project is poor. skills and modern engineering tools that could be used in achieving the objectives.The student able to apply some basic knowledge and skills and modern engineering tools applicable to the project work.The student is able to show application of engineering applicable to the project work.Excellent knowledge in design procedure.The student is able to apply (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 2-k Relevance of the project with respect to societal and/or industrial needs.
 [Group Assessment] 5 • The project has neither social nor industrial relevance.
 The project has some relevance with respect to social/ industrial application.
-The team has not taken much effort to explore further, society /industry. • The team is mostly fruitful in The project is exceptionally relevant to society/industry.
+The team has not taken much effort to explore further, society /industry.The team is mostly fruitful in The project is exceptionally relevant to society/industry.
 The team has made outstanding contribution in resolving the problem.
-[CO2] (0 - 1 Mark) (2 - 3 Marks) (4 Marks) (5 Marks) 2-i Innovation / novelty / Creativity [CO2] [Group Assessment] 5 The project does not involve elements of creativity and innovation and it's a non-implementable idea.
-The work presented so far is not at all the original contribution by the team. innovative aspects.
-Some of the aspects of the proposed idea can be implemented. • There is still lack of The project involves some elements of creativity and It's an implementable project.
-Some sign for the originality of the work done by the team.
-Could be transformed into a product.
+[CO2] (0 - 1 Mark) (2 - 3 Marks) (4 Marks) (5 Marks) 2-i Innovation / novelty / elements of creativity and innovation and it's a non- implementable idea. the aspects of the proposed idea can be implemented.There is still lack of • Some sign for the originality of the work done by the team.
 The objective is highly innovative and involves creativity.
 Original work done by the team is not yet stated anywhere else and could be a patentable / publishable work.
 (0 - 1 Mark) (2 - 3 Marks) (4 Marks) (5 Marks)